-164. Within six months of the Operational Date, APD and the Civilian Police community is aware of the procedures to make civilian complaints against APD personnel and the availability of effective mechanisms for making civilian complaints.
+164. Within six months of the Operational Date, APD and the Civilian Police Oversight Agency shall develop and implement a program to ensure the Albuquerque community is aware of the procedures to make civilian complaints against APD personnel and the availability of effective mechanisms for making civilian complaints.
 The requirements below shall be incorporated into this program.